-Type Section: the type area of the Winthrop Till Member consists of a railroad cut and drill-core section approximately 11⁄2 miles (2 km) west of Winthrop in Buchanan County in the NW1/4 of Section 3, Township 88N, Range 8W.
-The exposure is about 51⁄2 miles (8.8 km) east of Independence and 21⁄4 miles (3.6 km) east of Doris Station.
+Type Section: the type area of the Winthrop Till Member consists of a railroad cut and drill-core section approximately 11/4 miles (2 km) west of Winthrop in Buchanan County in the NW1/4 of Section 3, Township 88N, Range 8W.
+The exposure is about 5 1/2 miles (8.8 km) east of Independence and 2 1/4 miles (3.6 km) east of Doris Station.

 Description of Unit: The Winthrop Till Member is the oldest and least well-known of the Wolf Creek Formation tills due to poor preservation.
 The color varies within the weathering profile from a light-yellowish brown to dark gray.
 Texturally, the Winthrop Till Member is a loam to light clay loam with averages of 25% clay, 41% silt and 34% sand.
 Generally, it contains more silt than sand.
-Clay mineral percentages in the Winthrop Till Member average $60\% \pm 4.3$ (range 51-68) expandables, $17\% \pm 2.2$ (range 10-20) illite, and 24% ± 3.8 (range 16-31) kaolinite plus chlorite (Hallberg, 1980a).
+Clay mineral percentages in the Winthrop Till Member average 60% ± 4.3 (range 51-68) expandables, 17% ± 2.2 (range 10-20) illite, and 24% ± 3.8 (range 16-31) kaolinite plus chlorite (Hallberg, 1980a).
 The Winthrop Till Member tends to have slightly higher values of kaolinite than the other tills of the Wolf Creek Formation.
 The Winthrop Till Member exhibits a high limestone to dolomite ratio (median and mode >15) and dolomite is commonly absent.

 Nature of Contacts: The Winthrop Till Member is overlain by either leached unnamed sediments separating it from the Aurora Till Member, the Aurora Till Member, younger Wolf Creek Formation deposits, or may be exhumed as the surface till where erosion was severe enough to remove the younger deposits.

 The lower boundary of the Winthrop Till Member is equally complex, with the contact being marked by the underlying bedrock, sediments of the Alburnett Formation, or in the most complete sections by the top of the Westburg Paleosol.
 Where present, the Westburg Paleosol occurs below the Winthrop Till Member of the Wolf Creek Formation and is developed in deposits of the Alburnett Formation or older rock units.

 Differentiation from other Units: The Winthrop Member is distinguished from the Kellerville Member of the Glasford Formation (Illinoian age till) by the relatively low illite and dolomite contents.
 The Kellerville aslo exhibits an abundance of Pennsylvanian lithologies in the very coarse sand through cobble size particles and a much lower limestone to dolomite ratio (less than 0.40) (Hallberg, 1980b).
-All mem-
+All members of the Wolf Creek Formation have average limestone to dolomite ratios greater than 0.40.